What is Blockchain?

 Public (such as Bitcoin), where anyone can join the network of nodes.

-Private (mostly used by businesses), where only those with permission can add their computer to the network.
+Private (mostly used by businesses), where only those with permission can add their computers to the network.

 Next - What is cryptocurrency?